medikoo/esniff/README.md

     $ npm install esniff

-To port it to Browser or any other (non CJS) environment, use your favorite CJS bundler.
-No favorite yet?
-Try: [Browserify](http://browserify.org/), [Webmake](https://github.com/medikoo/modules-webmake) or [Webpack](http://webpack.github.io/)

 ### Usage

 Using main module you can configure sophisticated parser on your own.
 However, first, **see preprared [API utilities](#API) that may already address use cases you have**.